pokitto/pokitto.github.io/library/upygamereference.md

 * Surface.Blit() (limited to certain bitmap width and height, and bitmap count)
 * draw.Text() (limited to certain character count per screen.
 Use TAS UI methods instead if possible.)

-The TAS mode has 3 layers which are draw in the following order:
+The TAS mode has 3 layers which are draw in the following order, from back to front:
 1. The background tilemap layer
 2. The sprite layer i.e. everything that is drawn with Surface.Blit())
 3. The TAS UI tilemap layer.
 That is a tilemap that covers the whole screen.
 The tile size is 6x6 pixels.